Safety Tips

 This is the biggest red flag.
 No legitimate romantic interest will ask for money, no matter how compelling their story.

-Always meet in busy, public locations like cafes, restaurants, or shopping centers.
+Always meet in busy, public locations like cafes, restaurants, or shopping centres.
 Avoid private or isolated locations.

-Drive yourself or use your own transportation.
+Drive yourself or use your own transport.
 Never accept rides from someone you just met or let them know where you live.

-Share your date details with a trusted friend or family member—who you're meeting, where, and when you expect to be home.
+Share your date details with a trusted person — who you're meeting, where, and when you expect to be home.

 If you feel uncomfortable at any point, it's okay to end the date early.
 Your safety is more important than being polite.

-Consider meeting during daylight hours for first dates.
-This adds an extra layer of safety and comfort.
+Consider meeting during daylight hours for first dates — it adds an extra layer of comfort.

 Don't feel rushed to share personal details or meet in person.
 Take time to get to know someone through the platform first.

-Before meeting in person, have a video call to verify they're who they claim to be and to build comfort.
+Before meeting in person, have a video call to verify they're who they claim to be.

-Be cautious of overwhelming attention, constant messaging, or rushing emotional intimacy.
-Healthy relationships develop at a natural pace.
+Be cautious of overwhelming attention, constant messaging, or rushed emotional intimacy.
+Healthy relationships develop naturally.

-No matter the reason—emergency, travel expenses, medical bills—never send money to someone you've met online.
+No matter the reason — emergency, travel, medical — never send money to someone you've met online.

 These are common scam methods because they're untraceable.
 Legitimate romantic interests don't ask for financial help.